Something interesting is happening in Nigeria but it’s so subtle you may not even notice it. Ma’am, I tore up the recharge voucher!

 NCC and CBN may bring further regulations into this.
 Regulations help and hurt at same time.
 Depends on where you find yourself, just like that damned swinging sword up some paragraphs above.
 At least I know of one standing regulation that says Banks cannot sell recharge directly and must go through a provider.
 Should that change, then…complete the sentence.

-The market today is dominated by two major players but I won’t mention names because I have friends there.
+The market today is dominated by two major players, but I won’t mention names because I have friends there.
 If NCC tweaks the regulations both face the risk of disappearing as the telcos will simply talk to the banks and cut vending companies off at the knees.
 I’m sure the telcos are already noticing things.

 In all, there are more gainers (customers and banks; about 30M of them lot) than losers (recharge sellers, super dealers, card networks, vending providers) so let the game starts.
 I’m up for innovation, I’m up for liberation and I’m up for a good sleep after a long travel.